Joe91/fun-bots/.github/CODING_GUIDELINES.md

 #### Code convention:

-  * Tabs are use for indexing.
+  * Tabs are used for indexing.
 Don't use spaces.
   * Don't use semicolons (`;`)
   * Put a space after commas `,`
   * Put spaces around binary operators (`a + b`)